 What Is Biotin?

 Biotin, or vitamin B7, belongs to the B group of vitamins, which are water-soluble and essential for health.
 While our bodies do not produce biotin on their own, we can get biotin from our food or in the form of supplements.
+Doctors recommend that adults consume 30 mcg of biotin daily.
+If a woman is breastfeeding, they should intake 35 mcg per day.
+Low levels of biotin can cause hair to thin and sometimes cause a mild rash on one’s face.
+Biotin is an essential part of enzymes in the body that break down things like carbohydrates and fats.
+At this time, there aren’t sufficient tests that detect low biotin levels.
+Symptoms of low biotin levels include red scaly rashes around the eyes, nose, and mouth and thinning hair.
 Biotin is involved in a wide range of metabolic processes and has been long known for its benefits to hair, skin, and nail growth and health.

 Potential Side Effects of Biotin

 Biotin plays an important role in gene expression, digestion, and metabolism—and while research shows that it can be used to treat comedonal acne, it’s best to take the supplement under the direction of a healthcare provider for safe dosage recommendations and understand how your body will absorb other nutrients and the potential side effects involved.
 Like any other medication or supplement you ingest, there are always possible side effects to consider.

 Here are a few considerations to note before purchasing biotin:

 – Biotin can interact with certain medications and impact your liver’s ability to process them